Members of the choir recording the 'Sleeper's Prayer' CD, 2019 - Photo: © foxbrushfilms.com

 Dame Emma Kirkby, soprano

-The choral scholars study with Giles Underwood and Carys Lane, and take part in masterclasses and workshops with visiting teachers, most recently Steven Varcoe, Robert Rice, Iain Burnside and Rogers Covey-Crump.
+The choral scholars study with Giles Underwood, Carys Lane and William Purefoy, and take part in masterclasses and workshops with visiting teachers, most recently Steven Varcoe, Robert Rice, Iain Burnside and Rogers Covey-Crump.

 A Choral Scholar at Merton: